-Keep in mind that domestic flights within Fiji only have a 15kg baggage allowance – so pack lightly if you’re transferring to a domestic flight.
+Keep in mind that domestic flights within Fiji only have a 15kg baggage allowance – so choose what to pack for Fiji carefully if you’re transferring to a domestic flight.

 Looking for things to do while you’re in Fiji?
 Check out my experience of a Village Tour and Oolala Cruises in Fiji!